-An event organiser must not cause or permit an event to occur in a public place, without first obtaining a permit from the Council under Part 3 of this bylaw, unless:
+- 10.1 An event organiser must not cause or allow an event to occur in a public place, without first obtaining permission from the Council under Part 3 of this bylaw, unless an enforcement officer is satisfied on reasonable grounds that the event organiser does not require permission because the event is: - (a) of a small scale;

-- (a) the event is expressly authorised by a resource consent issued by the Council; or - (b) an enforcement officer is satisfied on reasonable grounds that the event organiser does not require a permit because the event is: - (i) of a small scale; - (ii) not open to the public or a section of the public; and - (iii) is unlikely to cause a nuisance in a public place or risk to public health and safety. - A person must not undertake any trading activity (including a temporary food outlet) in connection with an event held in a public place unless the event is authorised by a permit granted under Part 3 of this bylaw, or the event is expressly authorised by a resource consent issued by the Council, or the event does not require a permit under clause 10.1. - 10.3 If an enforcement officer has reasonable grounds to believe that an event organiser is not complying with clause 10.1, the enforcement officer may direct the event organiser to close down the event until a permit is obtained under Part 3 of this bylaw. - If an enforcement officer has reasonable grounds to believe that an event permit has been breached, or the event is causing a nuisance in a public place, or it is necessary to protect public health and safety, the enforcement officer may: - (a) direct that the event organiser comply with any relevant condition of the event permit or to take action to prevent the nuisance from continuing or to protect public health and safety; - (b) revoke the event permit if the event organiser does not comply with the enforcement officer's direction in (a), within a reasonable period of time; and - (c) issue a direction requiring the event organiser to close down the event if the permit is revoked under (b). - 10.5 An event organiser must comply immediately with a direction from an enforcement officer under clause 10.
-3 or 10.4.
+- (b) not open to the public or a section of the public; and - (c) is unlikely to cause a nuisance in a public place or risk to public health and safety. - A person must not undertake any trading activity (including a temporary food or temporary drinks outlet) in connection with an event held in a public place unless the event is authorised by permission granted under Part 3 of this bylaw, or the event does not require permission under clause 10.1. - 10.3 If an enforcement officer has reasonable grounds to believe that an event organiser is not complying with clause 10.1, the enforcement officer may direct the event organiser to close down the event until permission is obtained under Part 3 of this bylaw. - 10.4 If an enforcement officer has reasonable grounds to believe that permission has been breached, or the event is causing a nuisance in a public place, or it is necessary to protect public health and safety, the enforcement officer may: - (a) direct that the event organiser comply with any relevant condition of the event permission or to take action to prevent the nuisance from continuing or to protect public health and safety; - (b) revoke the event permission if the event organiser does not comply with the enforcement officer's direction in (a), within a reasonable period of time; and - (c) issue a direction requiring the event organiser to close down the event if the permission is revoked under (b). - 10.5 An event organiser must comply immediately with a direction from an enforcement officer under clause 10.3 or 10.4.